ichernetsky/configs/README.md

-# My xmonad config
+# configs

+My dot files and the like.
 Use it at your own risk.